 - Medical consultation with Keeps

 - Finasteride from Keeps

-- Minoxidil 5% for hair thinning
+- Minoxidil 5%

 - Minoxidil + finasteride for generalized hair thinning or loss

 - How Keeps compares to the competition

 The effectiveness of your Keeps experience will have a lot to do with your specific treatment regimen and hair loss goals.
 A man who’s been completely bald for years will not see a big improvement by just using a thickening shampoo.
 But even men significantly far along in their hair loss have options from Keeps that can be quite effective.